-Whether you’re looking for inspiration for the mountain-bike-loving woman in your life, or you’re the woman in question and want to drop some serious hints about what you ACTUALLY want for Christmas, allow us to help.
+Whether you’re looking for inspiration for the mountain-bike-loving females in your life, or you’re the woman in question and need to drop a few hints about what you want for Christmas, allow us to help.

 - Best women's mountain bikes: how to choose the right bike for you